How to design free social media cover images

 Canva: your new social media design tool

-As a design business, Kabo uses the Adobe suite to create images, logos, icons and the like.
+As a graphic design agency, Kabo uses the Adobe suite to create images, logos, icons and the like.
 When my customers asked me to suggest a tool for them to use, I immediately knew Adobe wasn’t going to cut it.
 Whilst it is a brilliant selection of tools, the learning curve is steep and the price is not low.

 After a little research it was clear that Canva is a much loved product with a brilliant free offering.
 Like most freemium software products, they offer their product for free with paid options if you’d like more functionality.
 Don’t be too wary of this model.